MWGitHub/SometimesSurvey/README.md

 `/v1/surveys/items/{item_id}/events/conversion`: POST to create a conversion.
 `/v1/surveys/items/{item_id}/result/{result_id}`: CRUD for results in an item with create and update being public.
 `/v1/surveys/items/{item_id}/status`:  Check if a survey should be shown for the given item.
-`/v1/surveys/items/{item_id}/`: CRUD for items for a scheme with all being private.
+`/v1/surveys/items/{item_id}/`: CRUD for items with all being private.
-`/v1/surveys/`: CRUD for all items with all being private.
+`/v1/surveys/`: GET to retrieve all items, requires auth.

 #####Implementation Steps

 Each step creates tests before creating the implementation.
 Tests and examples that require seed data will be created as needed.

-1. Server
+1. Survey Server
     1. Database Integration
     1. Database schema
     1. Scheme Integration
-    1. Item model
-    1. Result model
     1. Authentication check on routes
-    1. Item handlers
+    1. Survey handlers and routes
-    1. Result handlers
+    1. Item handlers and routes
-    1. Survey handlers
+    1. Events handlers and routes
-    1. Survey change broadcaster
+    1. Survey change broadcast
 1. Article Scheme
     1. Article validation
     1. Article survey condition checks
-1. Component
+1. Survey Component
     1. Send events to survey endpoints
     1. Get focused article
     1. Check if survey should be asked locally